Updated May 9, 2022

 TrollBusters: What to Do?
 Infographic

-- This helpful step-by-step infographic shows how to deal with a range of online threats, whether it’s your website being attacked, being impersonated or doxed, or what to do if threats escalate.
-Set up by American journalist Michelle Ferrier, the TrollBusters service also provides “online pest control” to writers, journalists, and publishers, including reputation management and social media monitoring services.
+- This helpful step-by-step infographic shows how to deal with a range of online threats, including being impersonated or doxxed, dealing with an attack on your website or what to do if threats escalate.

 Johanna Vehkoo via the Dart Center for Journalism and Trauma: Dealing with Hate Campaigns: Toolkit for Journalists